Partial Identification in Matching Models for the Marriage Market: Identification

-Second, complementarities are inherently related to the concept of positive assortativeness, i.e., the tendency of agents to match with similar people.
-Investigating positive assortativeness and its evolution over time has been a focus of empirical research since \hyperlink{Becker}{Becker (1973)} because it can be crucial to understand the sources of inequality in intergenerational outcomes.
-For instance, if the education level of parents affects their children's school attainment and marriage is positively assortative by education, then inequality in the next generation may be higher.
-In the 1to1TU model one can detect positive assortativeness within a given market and evaluate changes in positive assortativeness across markets (for instance, across cohorts) by estimating the supermodular core of $\Phi$,
+Our primary interest lies in recovering the systematic match surplus, $\Phi$.
+In fact, (partially) identifying $\Phi$ allows us to answer many important questions considered in the marriage market literature.
+In particular, $\Phi$ can be used to learn whether agents tend to match with similar people, i.e., whether there is positive assortativeness.
+Investigating positive assortativeness and its evolution over time has been a focus of empirical research since \hyperlink{Becker}{Becker (1973)} because it is crucial to understand the sources of inequality in intergenerational outcomes.
+For instance, if parents' education level affects their children's school attainment and marriage is positive assortative by education, then inequality in the next generation may be higher.
+Formally, let $\mathcal{X}=\mathcal{Y}\equiv \{1,...,r\}$ collect $r$ education levels, ordered from lowest to highest.
+For any $x,\tilde{x}\in \mathcal{X}$ with $x> \tilde{x}$, consider the cross-difference operator,

-within each market.
-If each component of the vector $D(\Phi)$ is positive, then there is positive assortative matching.
-Further, if the components of the vector $D(\Phi)$ increase across markets, then one can conclude that positive assortative matching increases across markets as well.
-For a review of papers using the Multinomial Logit 1to1TU model to study how positive assortativeness in the marriage market has evolved over time, see the first paragraph of Section \MYref{lit}.
-Further details and references are in Sections \MYref{introduction} and \MYref{empirical}.

-Third, $\Phi$ can be used to answer some normative welfare questions.
-For instance, as discussed by \hyperlink{Graham_2011}{Graham (2011}; \hyperlink{Graham_errata}{2013b)}, $\Phi$ allows the analyst to characterise how alternative assignments (or policies which cause re-assignments) alter the average systematic match surplus, while leaving the availability of resources (i.e., $\{p_x\}_{x\in \mathcal{X}}$ and $\{p_y\}_{y\in \mathcal{Y}}$) constant.
-In particular, the average reallocation effect (ARE) of \hyperlink{Graham_ARE}{Graham, Imbens, and Ridder (2014)} measures the impact of implementing an alternative assignment, $\{p^{a}_{xy}\}_{(x,y)\in \mathcal{Z}}$, on the average systematic match surplus relative to the status-quo assignment, $\{p_{xy}\}_{(x,y)\in \mathcal{Z}}$.
-The ARE is defined as

-Alternative assignments of interest can be positive/negative assortative assignments and random assignments.
-Computing the ARE for such alternative assignments can help to better evaluate the consequences on welfare and inequality of the status-quo assignment.
-The efficiency of the status-quo assignment can also be assessed by computing the maximum reallocation effect (MRE), analysed by \hyperlink{Bhattacharya}{Bhattacharya (2009)}, which measures the maximum gain in the average systematic match surplus available through reallocations.
-The MRE is defined as

-For an empirical application of these ideas to the relationship between parental schooling and children's educational attainment, see \hyperlink{Graham_WP}{Graham (2013c)}.
+$D_{xx,\tilde{x}\tilde{x}}(\Phi)$ measures how the incremental (dis)value of marrying a more educated man evolves as the education of the woman increases.
+Hence, one can evaluate changes in positive educational sorting across markets (for instance, across cohorts) by estimating the supermodular core of $\Phi$,